Tag Archives: spanish movie

 Though you think this is a guy’s movie, it is not.
 Families with older kids can watch this movie without much flak.
 Some points in the story go unexplained or are so simple that they don’t bother me.
 Like when Toledo and Guzman nabbed the land grants.
 The situation should have been handled, but it wasn’t.
 The conflict kept going, which didn’t make sense.

-Un Gallo con Muchos Huevos, directed by Gabriel Riva Palaico Alatriste, comes in Spanish and English, A Rooster With many Eggs.
-The animated movie is not a compelling story, yet it’s not really bad either.
+Huevos: Little Rooster’s Egg-Cellent Adventure, directed by Gabriel Riva Palaico Alatriste, is available in Spanish and English as A Rooster With Many Eggs.
+The animated movie isn’t a compelling story, but it’s not really bad either.
 The characters are lovable with lots of slapstick humor.
-The story takes a unique approach by being lively, entertaining, and mildly titillating, without due seriousness, and a lot fun with innuendos and double-entendres.
+The story takes a unique approach, being lively, entertaining, and mildly titillating, without taking itself too seriously, and a lot of fun with innuendos and double-entendres.

 The movie follows an apprehensive little rooster named Toto, voiced by Bruno Bichir.
-His is challenged with confronting and handling an evil rancher.
+He is challenged to confront and handle an evil rancher.
 He threatens to purchase and tear down Toto’s family farm.
 The farm has been in the family for generations.
-Toto’s challenge is to fight Bankivoide, voiced by Sergio Sendel, a mammoth rooster.
+Toto’s challenge is to fight Bankivoide, a mammoth rooster voiced by Sergio Sendel.
 The cockfight will end with the winner-take-all stakes.
 Feeling the pressure of such an unconquerable task, Toto cannot face the ordeal alone, so he asks his pals for help.
-Strangely, his pals are a frog, mucho huvevos and a strip of bacon.
-Can they conquer Banki and keep his family’s farm.
+Strangely, his pals are a frog, muchos huevos and a strip of bacon.
+Can they conquer Banki and keep his family’s farm?

-As mentioned earlier, the movie is filled with innuendos and to some extent racy humor compared to customary animated feature.
-Easily, the Spanish jokes are lost in the English translation since it is primarily written for the Mexican audience.
+As mentioned earlier, the movie is filled with innuendos and, to some extent, racy humor compared to a customary animated feature.
+Easily, the Spanish jokes are lost in translation, since they are primarily written for a Mexican audience.
 As an English speaking viewer, I still found a genuine amount of jokes that hit my funny bone.
-The characters are over the top on the ludicrous side, but the charm is their saving grace.
-Such as the favorable-intended frog, he earns a lot of laughs.
+The characters are over-the-top and ludicrous, but their charm is their saving grace.
+Such as the favorably intended frog, he earns many laughs.